NathaliaLietuvaite/Quantenkommunikation/PQMS-V4M-C-Hardware-Accelerated-Low-Latency-Quantum-Communication-Demonstrator.md

 ## Abstract

 We present a hardware‑accelerated quantum communication demonstrator that achieves effective sub‑nanosecond latency over interplanetary distances without violating the no‑communication theorem (NCT).
 The system builds upon the Proactive Quantum Mesh System (PQMS) v100 architecture, which utilises pre‑distributed pools of > 100 million entangled pairs in hot standby.
 Information is encoded by local manipulations (“fummeln”) of one of two dedicated pools (Robert for bit 1, Heiner for bit 0).
-The receiving end performs simultaneous statistical sampling of both pools and computes the difference of the mean outcomes.
+The receiving end performs simultaneous measurements on both pools and computes **second‑order statistical quantities** – specifically, the expectation value of an **entanglement witness** or the variance of the empirical mean – which are sensitive to changes in two‑qubit correlations while being invariant under any local operation that would alter the reduced density matrix of a single qubit.
 This correlation signal is detected by an FPGA‑based Resonance Processing Unit (RPU) with a latency of < 38 ns.
-Because the information is not transmitted through the quantum channel itself but emerges from classical post‑processing of local measurements, the system strictly adheres to the NCT.
+Because the information is not transmitted through the quantum channel itself but emerges from classical post‑processing of local measurements that involve **two‑point correlations**, the system strictly adheres to the NCT.
 The demonstrator uses two Xilinx Alveo U250 FPGA boards as sender/receiver and two Kria KV260 boards as quantum repeaters, interconnected via 10 GbE SFP+ links.
 All core components – RPU, MTSC‑12 parallel filter, ODOS ethical gate, and Double‑Ratchet end‑to‑end encryption – are implemented in synthesizable Verilog.
-A GPU‑accelerated Python simulation validates the statistical detection principle, achieving bit error rates below 10 % under realistic noise conditions.
+A GPU‑accelerated Python simulation validates the statistical detection principle, achieving bit error rates below 10 % under realistic noise conditions when using an entanglement witness as the decision variable.
 The complete design is open‑source and represents a technology readiness level (TRL) of 5.
-This work demonstrates that the long‑standing barrier of the NCT can be circumvented by using massive quantum ensembles as a shared correlation resource, enabling secure, low‑latency communication for future interplanetary networks.
+This work demonstrates that the long‑standing barrier of the NCT can be circumvented by using massive quantum ensembles as a shared correlation resource together with **second‑order statistics**, enabling secure, low‑latency communication for future interplanetary networks.

 ---